Kanave Kalayadhe

 Kanave Kalayadhe is a 1999 Indian Tamil-language romantic drama film directed by V. Gowthaman in his debut.
-The film stars Murali and Simran, in lead roles.
+The film stars Murali and Simran in the lead roles, with the latter playing a dual role.
 The score and soundtrack were composed by Deva.
 It was produced by Sivasakthi Movie Makers.
 The film was released on 6 August 1999.

 Plot

 Anand and Amritha are lovers living in Chandigarh.
 While Amritha is a Punjabi, Anand is a Tamilan.
 To seek the approval of Amritha's parents for their marriage, Anand goes to Amritha's home in Punjab.
 However, before they can unite, Amritha and her family die in a bomb blast.
 Unable to bear the separation, Anand goes into depression.
 His friends take him to Chennai, Tamil Nadu with the hope that he will start life afresh.
 There, life throws a googly at him when he sees Saradha, Amritha's lookalike.
 After the initial hiccups, Anand and Saradha decide to get married.
 But at this point, Anand learns that Shekhar, Sharada's old lover, is still waiting for her.
 The film ends with Anand uniting Shekar and Saradha.